Adib234/image-repo/README.md

 # Considerations

 - Verify that user is not bot and send verification email?
-- Hash bucket names; hash bucket names, everytime you successfully add a new bucket to user create the actual bucket which is hashed in awss3, keep the hash and the actual name in the array,

 # Some things I look to do in the future/ improvements that could be made